-We’ll study examples of excellent travel writing, which often straddles the boundaries of other genres, like memoir and reporting.
+We’ll study examples of excellent travel writing, which often edge over into other genres, like memoir and reporting.
 In fact, the “Inside Out” of the course title applies not only to the inversion of creating travel writing without actually leaving home.
 It also alludes to how travel writing can push far past hotel reviews or chamber of commerce boosterism, giving us the chance to see and convey the beauty and complexity of this world and how we move through it.

-On a more practical level, we’ll learn about brainstorming ideas, doing research, generating drafts, how to give and take feedback, polishing your work, and going public—whether via traditional publishing, blog posts, or readings, like the one we’ll do on the last day of class.
+On a more practical level, we’ll learn about brainstorming ideas, doing research, generating drafts, how to give and take feedback, polishing your work, and going public—whether via traditional publishing or readings, like the one we’ll do on the last day of class.

 The Transformative Trip: Travel Writing Meets Memoir

 At its best, travel transports and transforms us, and the most compelling travel narratives are personal, pushing them into memoir territory.
 In this class we’ll try to meld the best elements of travel writing with the narrative arc and emotional impact of memoir.

 Leaving home—and our comfort zones—carves out space for new insight.
 We grapple with questions both personal and political.
 What longing or ambition or heartbreak set us in motion?
 How did the trip differ from what we expected?
 What sort of cultural clashes did we experience or cause?
 What did we learn that we couldn’t have known without being physically present in this new place?
 While traveling we often get at truths we don’t have time for in our everyday life.
 And the travel stories we want to tell aren’t always about ourselves; travel makes us pay attention, and we find someone else’s story, or the unlikely history of a place.